NFI4122 – Runology - Runic Inscriptions of the Middle Ages

 Students must submit an individual reading list within a set deadline.
 The reading list must be approved by the teacher.

 A qualifying assignment has to be approved before the student may take the final exam.

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

 The final exam is a trial lecture.
-The student will be given a topic and will have one week (5 working says) to prepare a 20 minutes’ lecture.
+The student will be given a topic and prepare a 20 minutes’ lecture.

 The lecture shall be given in a conference room and will be open to the public; students, scholars and others who might be interested.